industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 - [Navigation](#navigation)

-# Configure PLC project in TIA-Portal
+# Configure PLC-Project in TIA-Portal

 1. Open TIA portal and open the project containing the EnergyManagement application (Adapt the IP addresses to your system)